tomsWebConsulting/twcsl/Block/Form/Form Block Fields From Search Parameters/README.md

 ## Notes

-This effect is not active in SS Preview to test it use [private browsing][8].
+This effect is not active in Squarespace Preview to test it use [private browsing][8].

 This effect does not work with checkbox, radio, or survey fields.